WHO IN THEIR RIGHT MIND COULD THINK OF FISH FOOD AS PETS?

 From Shrimp to Sea Monkeys

 Enticed by those ads in the back of comic books, generations of children from around the world have grown up nurturing, naming, and staring wide-eyed in fascination at the little creatures whose resemblance to monkeys does require a little imagination.
-It wasn't until Harold noticed the little shrimps' tails that he came up with the decade-spanning, iconic moniker.
-"I looked at these animals and they're the cutest things in the world and I noticed they have little monkey-like tails," Harold said in an interview.
-"Those are cute little sea monkeys.'
-So we checked the trademark register with my patent attorney, and he says, 'Hey there are no sea monkeys.'
-That was in 1964."
-To help children visualize their brine shrimp as Sea Monkeys®, Harold
+It wasn’t until Harold noticed the little shrimps’ tails that he came up with the decade-spanning, iconic moniker.
+“I looked at these animals and they’re the cutest things in the world and I noticed they have little monkey-like tails,” Harold said in an interview.
+“Those are cute little sea monkeys®.’
+So we checked the trademark register with my patent attorney, and he says, ‘Hey there are no sea monkeys.’
+That was in 1964.”
+The very first Sea Monkey® artists , were Henri La Mothe and Brice Belisle.
+Later on, Harold enlisted artists, Ben Harvey and DC comics, Joe Orlando, to help children visualize their Sea Monkeys® as magical beings, looking like cute little monkeys, with fish like bodies and crown like heads.

 Still Going Strong